-Their style was based heavily on the ubercool and artsy New York groups like Television and the Velvet Underground.
-Their sound was anchored on jagged, punky guitars and sped up, garage rock drumming.
+Their style was based heavily on the ubercool and artsy New York groups like Television, The Modern Lovers, or The Velvet Underground.
+Their sound was anchored on jagged, punky guitars and sped-up, garage rock drumming.
 Their fashion sense, clearly far from an afterthought, also owed much to the group’s fame.

 By 2005, the Strokes had gotten bored of their association with rock and were experimenting with new sounds.
 By the time of their fourth album, the experiments had become more pronounced, with modern production, synths and even, falsetto vocals, becoming part of the equation.

 The Strokes continue to be successful.
 They are championed by the magazines and websites that supported them from the very beginning.
 Their side projects are enjoyed by many.
 And, their reunions, however infrequent, continue to represent considerable events in the alternative rock & indie universe.